 And is Ascophyllum nodosum seaweed?
 Most definitely!
 Ascophyllum is a completely different seaweed to kelp though – it is a smaller, soft fresh seaweed that grows on rocks in coastal zones between high and low tide.
 It loves the freezing waters of the Atlantic Ocean just below the Arctic Circle and it is harvested in Norway, Scotland, Iceland and Canada.

 Seaperia seaweed is better than kelp - it is pure Ascophyllum nodosum from Norway.
 Our seaweed is sustainably harvested under strict environmental standards.
 You can read more about the Norwegian seaweed industry in another article we wrote here.

 Ascophyllum nodosum is the most studied Seaweed in the world, and is proven scientifically and in field trials to be the most effective Seaweed for agriculture.

-Both kelp and Ascophyllum nodosum can be bought as a dry seaweed meal to supplement animals, as well as sprayable seaweed products for crops.
+Both kelp and Ascophyllum nodosum can be bought as a dry seaweed meal, or kelp powder, to supplement animals, as well as sprayable seaweed products for crops.

 There are a number of other species of Brown Seaweed that are used in agricultural products – Laminaria and Sargassum are two of the most common.